adhiluphanna/deliciousrecipeh/content/post/520-recipe-of-favorite-banana-bread.md

 - "1/4 tsp salt"
 - "1 cup chocolate chip optional"
 recipeinstructions:
-- "Preheat over at 160° &amp; line in baking paper on 2L loaf pan."
+- "Preheat over at 160° & line in baking paper on 2L loaf pan."
 - "Whisk 🍌, sugar, butter until well-blended."
-- "Whisk in egg &amp; vanilla extract"
+- "Whisk in egg & vanilla extract"
-- "Add in sifted flour, baking soda &amp; salt.
+- "Add in sifted flour, baking soda & salt.
 Using a spatula, using cutting and scrape motion to stir till well blended.
 Stir in chocolate chips."
 - "Pour batter into loaf pan, knock out some air.
-Bake for about 1 hour &amp; 15 minutes（看著辦）until a tester inserted in the centre &amp; come out clean."
+Bake for about 1 hour & 15 minutes（看著辦）until a tester inserted in the centre & come out clean."
 - "Put the tray into the middle, once 🍌🍞 is starting to turn brown, move tray to bottom, when it turned into your desire colour, cover the top with aluminium foil.
 (Me: move to bottom after 30mins, cover with foil after 15min)"
 - "Cool it in the tin for 20 mins.
-Take out &amp; cool completely."
+Take out & cool completely."
 categories:
 - Recipe
 tags: